markmnl/fmsg/SPECIFICATION.md

 ### Challenge Response

 A challenge response is the next 32 bytes recieved in reply to challenge request - the existance of which indicates the sender accepted the challenge.
-This SHA-256 hash should be kept to ensure the message (and attachments) once downloaded matches.
+This SHA-256 hash should be kept to ensure the complete message (including attachments) once downloaded matches.

 | name     | type          | comment                                                              |
 |----------|---------------|----------------------------------------------------------------------|